 Do you ever feel like you’re just going through the motions in your life?
 It’s natural for everyone to feel a bit disconnected from the world around them at times.
-But if you feel this way more often than not, you may be experiencing what is known as emotional numbness.
+However, if you feel this way more often than not, you might be experiencing what is known as emotional numbness.

-- You may feel empty or despondent like you have no future or your numbness has no chance of ever fading.
+- You may feel empty or despondent, like you have no future or that you will always feel this way, and the hopelessness is overwhelming.

 - You may feel like you are unfocused or ungrounded, like that feeling of zoning out that often comes just before going to sleep.
-Dissociation, a feeling of being disconnected from your thoughts and body, is a type of emotional numbness.
+Emotional numbness can be a symptom of dissociation – a feeling of being disconnected from your thoughts and body.

 - You may feel like the world is happening around you and you are invisible.
-Some people have likened it to feeling like a ghost or as though there is an invisible barrier that stops them from engaging with those around them.
+Some people have likened it to feeling like a ghost, being an observer outside of themselves instead of present in an interaction, or as though there is an invisible barrier that stops them from engaging with those around them.

 - You might find that you no longer enjoy hobbies that once brought you pleasure.